 Vasectomy reversal is surgery to undo a vasectomy.
 It reconnects the tubes that carry sperm from the testicles into the semen.
 After a successful vasectomy reversal, sperm are again present in the semen and you may be able to get your partner pregnant.

 Reported pregnancy rates after vasectomy reversal range from 40 to 90 percent.
-Many factors affect whether a reversal is successful, including the type of vasectomy you had, and the experience of the doctor doing the reversal surgery.
+Many factors affect whether a reversal is successful, including the type of vasectomy you had, the time since vasectomy and the experience of the doctor doing the reversal surgery.

-Men decide to have a vasectomy reversal for a number of reasons, including loss of a child, remarriage or improved finances making it feasible to raise a child.
+Men decide to have a vasectomy reversal for a number of reasons, including loss of a child, remarriage or improved life situation making it feasible to raise a child.
 A small number of men have a vasectomy reversal to treat testicular pain that may be linked to vasectomy.

 Almost all vasectomies can be reversed.
 However, this doesn't guarantee success in conceiving a child.
 Vasectomy reversal can be attempted even if several years have passed since the original vasectomy — but the longer it's been, the less likely it is that the reversal will work.